 Offerwalls are capable of providing excellent eCPM, or “effective cost per mile.”
-In other words, they can be an effective and efficient way of generating ad revenues for app developers.
+In other words, they can be an effective and efficient way of generating ad revenues for an app developer.

 What is an offerwall?
-It’s a page that a user encounters in your app which presents them with an offer.
-Once they complete the offer, they’re rewarded with something.
+It’s a page that users encounter in your app which presents them with an offer.
+Once they complete the offer, they are rewarded with something.
 This can take a lot of different forms.
 For example, you might reward a user with some currency in a game app once they’ve downloaded another app.
 Or, a user might be able to unlock a feature in your app after they’ve watched a video advertisement.

 What makes offerwalls effective?